JohnGale87/namespace_fix/README.md

 The script only runs on appengine pages (those with appengine.google.com) in the url so will not interfear with anything else.

-**Note: The script seems to run much faster in chrome than on firefox.**
+**Note: The script seems to run much faster in Chrome than on Firefox.**

 Release History